 Re:Zero manga, light novels, and web novel guide

 The story for the anime is based on the Re:Zero light novels by author Tappei Nagatsuki and illustrator Shinichirou Otsuka.
-The Japanese language light novel series is up to Re:Zero Volume 23 as of June 25.
-The Re:Zero Volume 24 release date is scheduled for September 25, 2020.
+The Japanese language light novel series is up to Re:Zero Volume 24 as of September 2020.
+The Re:Zero Volume 25 release date is scheduled for December 25, 2020.
+(Merry Christmas!)

 The story began life as a free web novel that is still being updated even in 2019.
 Ever since the anime made the series popular, a free Re:ZERO English translation project has been slowly working through the content.

 Every April the author also creates an IF chapter.
 Each one is based on one of the deadly sins and tells a story of Subaru making a different fateful decision based on lust, sloth, etc.